Customer Service and Guidance

 - Vaisjoki Turf Hut is located at the confluence of the Rivers Vetsijoki and Vaisjoki, from the snow mobile track about 500 m downstream along the River Vetsijoki.
 Vaisjoki Turf Hut will be demolited at spring 2018.

 Open Wilderness Huts

-There are six open wilderness huts (owh) in the wilderness area.
+There are five open wilderness huts (owh) in the wilderness area.
 They are located along the Sevettijärvi-Pulmanki hiking trail.

-- Opukasjärvi owh is located in the southern end of the Lake Opukasjärvi, west of the River Ailajoki which flows into the lake.
+- Opukasjärvi owh is burned down and not in use anymore.
+It was located in the southern end of the Lake Opukasjärvi, west of the River Ailajoki which flows into the lake.